talentnest/broadbean/README.md

     if exp.failed?
         # result is a failure message
     else
-        # result is a hash with result data
+        # result is an array with data
     end